anthonyharrison/sbom-manager/README.md

 To install, just clone the repo and install dependencies using the following command

-`pip install -U -r requirements.txt'
+`pip install -U -r requirements.txt`

 The tool requires Python 3 (3.7+).
 It is recommended to use a virtual python environment especially if you are using different versions of python. `virtualenv` is a tool for setting up virtual python environments which